 What is the deadline for applying for the Maine Loan or the Maine Medical Loan?

 FAME does not have an application deadline for the Maine Loan or the Maine Medical Loan.
-We encourage you to apply anytime after June 1st for the upcoming academic school year to ensure all steps have been processed before it’s time to head off to college.
+To ensure all steps have been processed before it’s time to head off to college, we encourage you to apply anytime after mid-June or when the new application for the upcoming academic school year becomes available.
 It is also beneficial to apply for the entire year rather than one semester at a time.
 This will reduce your monthly loan payment upon completion of your education.

 How do I change the disbursement date of a loan?